alanscalone/llm-behavior-analysis/README.md

 ## What This Is

-In early 2026, Alan Scalone — a software engineer who helped architect the early internet at Motorola, a 45-year film producer and director, and a 30-year student of clinical psychology — set out to identify the best 50 film festival targets of 1,000 USA festivals to submit his independent film using AI analytical tools.
+In early 2026, Alan Scalone, a software engineer who helped architect the early internet at Motorola, a 45-year film producer and director, and a 30-year student of clinical psychology, set out to identify the best 50 film festival targets of 1,000 USA festivals to submit his independent film using AI analytical tools.

 What he found instead was something more interesting: a consistent pattern of behavioral